Nanoatic/Snake/libs/SDL2-2.0.9-Mingw/docs/README-ios.md

 By default SDL will not use the full pixel density of the screen on Retina/high-dpi capable devices.
-Use the SDL_WINDOW_ALLOW_HIGHDPI flag when creating your window to enable high-dpi support.
+Use the SDL_WINDOW_ALLOW_HIGHDPI flag when creating your GameWindow to enable high-dpi support.

-When high-dpi support is enabled, SDL_GetWindowSize() and display mode sizes will still be in "screen coordinates" rather than pixels, but the window will have a much greater pixel density when the device supports it, and the SDL_GL_GetDrawableSize() or SDL_GetRendererOutputSize() functions (depending on whether raw OpenGL or the SDL_Render API is used) can be queried to determine
+When high-dpi support is enabled, SDL_GetWindowSize() and display mode sizes will still be in "screen coordinates" rather than pixels, but the GameWindow will have a much greater pixel density when the device supports it, and the SDL_GL_GetDrawableSize() or SDL_GetRendererOutputSize() functions (depending on whether raw OpenGL or the SDL_Render API is used) can be queried to determine